 - We encourage simultaneous submissions, but please inform us if your work has been accepted for publication elsewhere.

 - Please send your work in one singular submission, depending on category.
 If you want to send four poems and two short stories, please send the poems in one document through the Poetry category, and the short stories in one document through the Prose category.

 - We will not consider erotica or graphic violence.
 We also will not consider misogynistic, racist, homophobic, transphobic, ableist, or otherwise bigoted work.

 - Winter Tangerine publishes exclusively online.

-- Contributors to WT Issues (our biannual online issues) receive $20 flatly.
-We do not yet pay contributors to the Spotlight or Spitfire Series.
+- Contributors to all WT issues, regardless of genre, are compensated with $50 flatly.
 Contributors retain their copyrights, but we reserve the right to feature any excerpt or image in promotional work or a "Best of WT" anthology in perpetuity.

 You can submit anytime of the year for either $3.50, $5.00, or $10.00.
 Submittable takes .99 cents + 5% of each submission, so we receive either $2.31, $3.76, or $8.51 for every submission through this portal.
 Tip Jar Submissions are treated exactly the same as anything submitted during a open call.
 This is simply a way for writers and artists to generously help offset costs and keep the journal up and running.
 You can also donate directly to Winter Tangerine Review here.

 Though our general guidelines ask for each piece as a separate submission, in one Tip Jar Submission, you may submit up to one piece of prose, or up to seven poems (in one file please), or up to five pieces of art.
 Submissions accepted from Tip Jar Submissions will be published in a future volume of Winter Tangerine Review.